tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 # Response Format {#response}

 Chunked OHTTP responses start with a nonce, followed by chunks of data protected with an AEAD.
-The final chunk is indicated with a length of 0, which means it extends to the end of the outer stream.
+Each chunk is preceded by a variable-length integer that indicates the length of the chunk.
+The final chunk is preceded by a length field with the value 0, which means the chunk extends to the end of the outer stream.

 ~~~
 Chunked Encapsulated Response {